-As news spread that Iran launched missiles at U.S. military bases in Iraq, many worried that the United States had potentially entered into war.
+As news spread that Russia has launched what Ukraine said was a "full-scale attack" Thursday, many wonder whether the United States will potentially enter into war.
 While adults grapple with the overwhelming news, children, too, might hear about it and feel frightened.

 It’s natural to want to protect children from scary things, but parents need to be ready to talk with their children about war.
 Parenting expert Dr. Deborah Gilboa says most parents don’t have to talk to young children about it unless they ask — or have a family member or friend in the military.